Predare/meilisync_config_keygen/README.md

 This package runs from the command line and allows you to use the following parameters:

---path (def. ./config.example.yml) - Used to specify an example configuration file.
---output (def. ./config.yml) - Used to specify the path where the configuration file will be located --address (def. http://localhost:7700) - Meilisearch service address
+--path (def. ./config.example.yml) - Used to specify an example configuration file. \n --output (def. ./config.yml) - Used to specify the path where the configuration file will be located \n --address (def. http://localhost:7700) - Meilisearch service address